ARU-Bioinf-IBDS/assignment-H-osmart/.instructions/README.md

   Computing GC Content](http://rosalind.info/problems/gc/)
   where you are given a number of DNA sequences in a FASTA file format and we need to find the sequence with the highest %GC content.
-  So firt read through the problem, including the section *Identifying Unknown DNA Quickly* (that you must click to expand).
+  So first read through the problem, including the section *Identifying Unknown DNA Quickly* (that you must click to expand).
 * But do not start coding yet!
 We are going to see how to tackle the problem